unChaz/sci-fi-5e/docs/rules/mercenary_squads.md

 When a mercenary takes damage from an attack, they must make a saving throw with a DC equal to the amount of damage taken.
 On a failed save, the mercenary is a casualty, and cannot continue fighting.

 ### Recovering Casualties
 If you are able to recover casualties after combat, for each mercenary casualty roll a d20.
 If the roll is 10 or higher, the mercenary can recover over a long rest.
-On a failure, the mercenary was not able to be saved, but their stack can be recovered.
-Some mercenary companies might charge a fee for lost or destroyed mercenary stacks, and expect you to recover stacks of those that fall in battle.
+On a failure, the mercenary was not able to be saved, but their EGO can be recovered.
+Some mercenary companies might charge a fee for lost or destroyed mercenary EGOs, and expect you to recover EGOs of those that fall in battle.

 ### Leadership Inspiration